 An International student at TUS is defined as a student who is Internationally-domiciled.
 A student's domicile is the country of permanent address prior to entry to their programme of study at TUS.
-This definition encompasses Transnational, Erasmus, and Other Exchange students.

 TUS is committed to internationalisation, creating a positive and enriching environment for students to study, learn, and grow on an international scale.